 The Universities Clinical Aptitude Test (UCAT) is one of the two entrance exams for medical schools in the UK.
 It is used by all the Scottish medical schools although they all differ in how they use your score.
 The other is the BMAT, Biomedical Admission Test, which is used by the following schools: Oxford, Cambridge, Brighton and Sussex Medical School, Imperial College London, Lancaster, Leeds and UCL.
 You only need to sit the BMAT if you are applying to one of those schools.

 Which medical schools in Scotland require the UCAT?

 More information on the UCAT

 The UCAT website has a link to an excellent guide with 100 Free Practice Questions available on their website.
 The Guide provides the key testing dates along with all other information that you require.

-There is some logistical information that you should read about the exam before you apply, such as key dates, testing locations, accessibility arrangements, etc. Sitting the test costs money and the fees vary depending on when you sit the test (ranging between £65 and £80).
-Fortunately there are bursaries available to help you with the cost of the test – more info on the UCAT website or in our UCAT Handbook (contact email@example.com for a copy).
+There is some logistical information that you should read about the exam before you apply, such as key dates, testing locations, accessibility arrangements, etc. Sitting the test costs money and the fee varies depending on when you sit the test (ranging between £55 and £80), but there are bursaries available to help you with the cost of the test.
+All this information can be found on the UCAT website or in our UCAT Handbook (contact email@example.com for a copy).